iangonsalves/ecommerce-shopping-platform/README.md

 └── frontend/               # React frontend
 ```

-See individual README files in each directory for detailed documentation.
+See individual README files in each directory for detailed documentation on setup, API endpoints, and project structure.

 ## Getting Started